danielanywhere/Geometry/README.md

 Geometry is a surprisingly persistent companion in my work.
 Time and again, I find myself tackling scenarios where geometric functionality is not just helpful - it’s essential.
-Whether it’s converting vectors to absolute coordinates, calculating the length of a guy wire with a Bézier-shaped sag, or determining the number of passes required for a mill bit to clear an area bounded by a polyline, geometry is always at the core of the solution.
+Whether it’s displaying a line illustration projected in 3D, converting vectors to absolute coordinates, calculating the length of a guy wire with a Bézier-shaped sag, or determining the number of passes required for a mill bit to clear an area bounded by a polyline, geometry is always at the core of the solution.
 These repeated encounters inspired me to develop and maintain this geometric function library.

-This library has a long history, originating in 1997 when I first created it in the VBA scripting language to extend Microsoft Excel’s capabilities through their Office Automation extensions.
+This library has a long history, originating in 1997 when I first created a version of it in the VBA scripting language to extend Microsoft Excel’s capabilities through their Office Automation extensions.
 It quickly became evident that its utility extended far beyond those early roots, prompting me to convert the library to C# in 2001.
 Since then, it has been an integral tool in my internal .NET projects, continuously evolving to meet new challenges.

 <p>&nbsp;</p>